-- proceedings in a Member State. - 589 E. The existence of Current Significant Investigative Information and the existence of Investigative Information pertaining to a Licensee in any Member State will only be available - 591 to other Member States. - 592 F. It is the responsibility of the Member States to report any Adverse Action against a Licensee - 593 who holds a Multistate License and to monitor the database to determine whether Adverse - Action has been taken against such a Licensee or License applicant.
-Adverse Action - information pertaining to a Licensee or License applicant in any Member State will be - available to any other Member State. - G. Member States contributing information to the Data System may designate information that may not be shared with the public without the express permission of the contributing State. - H. Any information submitted to the Data System that is subsequently expunged pursuant to federal law or the laws of the Member State contributing the information shall be removed from the Data System.
+- 588 proceedings in a Member State. - 589 E. The existence of Current Significant Investigative Information and the existence of 590 Investigative Information pertaining to a Licensee in any Member State will only be available 591 to other Member States. - F. It is the responsibility of the Member States to report any Adverse Action against a Licensee who holds a Multistate License and to monitor the database to determine whether Adverse Action has been taken against such a Licensee or License applicant.
+Adverse Action information pertaining to a Licensee or License applicant in any Member State will be available to any other Member State. - G. Member States contributing information to the Data System may designate information that may not be shared with the public without the express permission of the contributing State. - 599 H. Any information submitted to the Data System that is subsequently expunded pursuant to 600 fodoral law or the laws of the Member State contributing the information shall be removed - 600 federal law or the laws of the Member State contributing the information shall be removed601 from the Data System.

-ARTICLE 10- RULEMAKING
+602 ARTICLE 10- RULEMAKING

 - A. The Commission shall promulgate reasonable Rules in order to effectively and efficiently implement and administer the purposes and provisions of the Compact.
-A Rule shall be invalid and have no force or effect only if a court of competent jurisdiction holds that the Rule is invalid because the Commission exercised its rulemaking authority in a manner that is beyond the scope and purposes of the Compact, or the powers granted hereunder, or based upon another applicable standard of review. - B. The Rules of the Commission shall have the force of law in each Member State, provided however that where the Rules of the Commission conflict with the laws of the Member State that establish the Member State's scope of practice as held by a court of competent jurisdiction, the Rules of the Commission shall be ineffective in that State to the extent of the - 613 conflict.

-- 614 C. The Commission shall exercise its Rulemaking powers pursuant to the criteria set forth in this article and the Rules adopted thereunder.
-Rules shall become binding as of the date specified by the Commission for each Rule. - D. If a majority of the legislatures of the Member States rejects a Rule or portion of a Rule, by enactment of a statute or resolution in the same manner used to adopt the Compact within four (4) years of the date of adoption of the Rule, then such Rule shall have no further force and effect in any Member State or to any State applying to participate in the Compact. - E. Rules shall be adopted at a regular or special meeting of the Commission. - F. Prior to adoption of a proposed Rule, the Commission shall hold a public hearing and allow persons to provide oral and written comments, data, facts, opinions, and arguments.
+A Rule shall be invalid and have no force or effect only if a court of competent jurisdiction holds that the Rule is invalid because the Commission exercised its rulemaking authority in a manner that is beyond the scope and purposes of the Compact, or the powers granted hereunder, or based upon another applicable standard of review. - B. The Rules of the Commission shall have the force of law in each Member State, provided however that where the Rules of the Commission conflict with the laws of the Member State that establish the Member State's scope of practice as held by a court of competent jurisdiction, the Rules of the Commission shall be ineffective in that State to the extent of the conflict. - 614 C. The Commission shall exercise its Rulemaking powers pursuant to the criteria set forth in 615 this article and the Rules adopted thereunder.
+Rules shall become binding as of the date 616 specified by the Commission for each Rule. - D. If a majority of the legislatures of the Member States rejects a Rule or portion of a Rule, by enactment of a statute or resolution in the same manner used to adopt the Compact within four (4) years of the date of adoption of the Rule, then such Rule shall have no further force and effect in any Member State or to any State applying to participate in the Compact. - E. Rules shall be adopted at a regular or special meeting of the Commission. - F. Prior to adoption of a proposed Rule, the Commission shall hold a public hearing and allow persons to provide oral and written comments, data, facts, opinions, and arguments.